 2.4 Atmospheric Inspirator — A device which utilises the kinetic energy of the fuel gas under pressure, to inject all or part of the combustion air required as primary air from the ambient.

+2.5 Batch Process Ovens — Ovens into which the work charge is introduced all at one time so that the evaporation of flammable volatiles within the oven is not at a constant rate.

-2.5 Burner (or Nozzle) — A device through which combustion air and fuel are released into the combustion zone.
+2.6 Burner (or Nozzle) — A device through which combustion air and fuel are released into the combustion zone.